'Days of Our Lives' July 27: From Murder To Blackmail, Hard Times Abound In Salem [Spoilers]

 In today’s episode of Days of Our Lives, Dario has been released from jail on bail and heads home to pack bags for witness protection.
 Dario’s blackmail of Abby continues as he reminds her the photo he took of Chad looming over the dead body of Deimos.
 Dario forces Abby to choose between Chad’s freedom or a life without her son Thomas.
 Believing that the nightmare will soon be over, Abby agrees to go into witness protection with her husband.

 All week on Days of Our Lives, Abby has been working to protect Chad against Dario’s threats.
 She has been keeping in contact with both Andre and Kate, as well as working side by side with Theo, who has stepped in as the new IT specialist for DiMera Enterprises.
-Theo has been working hard in an effort to delete all copies of the incriminating evidence against his uncle.
+Theo has been working hard to delete all copies of the incriminating evidence against his uncle.
 When Abe found out that his son has been working for DiMera, he confiscated Theo’s laptop, an act that may seal Chad’s fate.

 On the other side of Salem, Gabi panics when she sees the news of Dario’s arrest.
 She immediately rushes to the police station where Rafe fills her in on the details of the case, including the real reason Abby married Dario.
 After leaving the police station, Gabi heads over to the apartment where she finds Dario and Abby packing for witness protection.
 Gabi’s words with Dario are heated as she tells him he is no better than their father.